COS301-SE-2025/SAMFMS/README.md

 **Key Components**:

   1. **🔧 MCORE**
-   - Manages NoSQL database operations, storage, and real-time events
+   - Manages the Fleet Management System
-   - Implements all CRUD operations
+   - Allows adding and removing vehicles and users
-   - Directly interacts with the storage system (reading/writing files)
+   - Facilitates communication between SBlocks and sends information to the UI

 2. **🌐 SBlocks**
-   - Exposes endpoints for CRUD operations, authentication, and event subscriptions
+   - Perform most analytical tasks and add functionality to the system as plugins

 3. **🖼️ UI**
-   - Web-based interface for visual database management
+   - Web-based interface for visual fleet management